The role of Ce$^{3+}$/Ce$^{4+}$ in the spectroscopic properties of cerium oxide doped zinc-tellurite glasses prepared under air: Results

-In figure \ref{drx} we can see the x-ray diffractograms for three samples.
-We have annealed one piece of the sample 0.10Ce for 11 hours at 470$^oC$ and the diffractogram (not shown here) is similar to those obtained by Sobczyk et al\cite{Sobczyk2018} in a similar glass, including for the crystallized sample.
+In figure \ref{drx} we can see the X-ray diffractograms for studied samples, which are similar to those obtained by Sobczyk et al \cite{Sobczyk2018} in a similar glass, including for a crystallized 0.10Ce sample (diffractogram not shown here) that was annealed for 11 hours at 470$^oC$.
 As they have explained, ZnTeO$_3$ and La$_2$Te$_4$O$_{11}$ crystals are formed above 450$^o$C, and the concentration ratio between them is sensitive to the temperature.
-This could explain why T$_x$ is lower in our doped samples because Cerium may be changing this balance or introducing a new crystal phase.
+This could explain why T$_x$ is lower in our doped samples, once Cerium may be changing this balance or introducing a new crystal phase.

-We have fitted the diffractograms by four lorentzians obtaining a chi$^2$ of about 0.0012 in all cases, which resulted in fitted curves as the shown in cian in the figure \ref{drx}.
-The most intense band is centered at 28.7$^o$, which is known to be sensitive to the Zinc content in Zinc-Tellurite\cite{Tagiara2017} glasses.
-The only difference found here for this peak among the samples is in its area, which corresponds to 38.2\% of the total area for the matrix, 35.0\% for 0.1Ce and 33.3\% for 0.5Ce.
+To better identify the peak position observed, we have fitted the diffractograms by four Lorentzians obtaining a chi$^2$ of about 0.0012 in all cases, which resulted in fitted curves as shown in cian in the figure \ref{drx}.
+The most intense band is centered at 28.7$^o$ for all samples.
+This peak position is sensitive to the concentration ratio of Zinc/Tellurium in the glass \cite{Tagiara2017}, and as we kept the stoichiometric relation of the matrix in all samples (the dopant was added) such result was expected and indicates that these proportions are maintained in the final samples.
+The XRD results also confirm that cerium oxide is not affecting the amorphous nature of the samples.

-The FTIR spectra are shown in figure \ref{ftir}, where the absorption band in the range 500-900cm$^{-1}$ have been deconvoluted fitting the spectra by four gaussians.

-A quite small band around 450-470cm$^{-1}$ is attributed to the Te-O-Te symmetric stretching mode\cite{Elkhoshkhany2018}, and in the range 500-900cm$^{-1}$ a broadband is detected as it is expected from a Zinc-Tellurite glass\cite{Rosmawati2007}.
-TeO$_4$ by-piramidal, TeO$_3$ and TeO$_{3+1}$ trigonal structures are responsible for the bands at 610-680cm$^{-1}$ and 750cm $^{-1}$, respectivelly.
-The modifier Zn$^{2+}$ creates additional TeO$_{3+1}$ polyhedra which are responsible for the band at 779-790cm$^{-1}$\cite{Technology1986,Rajeswari2010a}.
-Lousteau et al\cite{Lousteau2012} have observed the $^2$F$_{7/2}$ absorption band of $Ce^{3+}$ around 2200cm$^{-1}$ in a tellurite fiber quite similar to our glass.
-This band was not detected in our samples, indicating that we may have a prevalence of $Ce^{4+}$ over $Ce^{3+}$ oxidation states.

-The fitting procedure has show similar results for the matrix and the 0.10Ce sample.
-However, for the sample 0.50Ce the peaks are different.
-For example, the band near $\sim800$cm$^{-1}$ in the matrix is attributed to TeO$_{3+1}$ polyhedra\cite{Technology1986,Rajeswari2010a}, and the prevalence of the band at $\sim750$cm$^{-1}$ in the sample 0.50Ce, which is atributed to TeO$_{3}$/TeO$_{3+1}$ trigonal suggests that increasing Cerium oxide concentration we are converting TeO$_{3+1}$ polyhedra into TeO$_{3+1}$ trigonal units.